filippogiovagnini/3drvm/README.md

 # 3drvm

-This repository contains the **JAX implementation** of a neural network–based Random Vortex Method for simulating incompressible fluid flows in **three-dimensional, wall-bounded domains**.
+This repository contains a preliminary **JAX** implementation of the Implicit Deep Random Vortex Network in three dimensions (3drvm), developed to carry out initial numerical experiments beyond the original 2D formulation introduced in [Cherepanov & Ertel, 2025](https://pubs.aip.org/aip/pof/article-abstract/37/3/033118/3339167/Implicit-Deep-Random-Vortex-Methods-for-simulating?redirectedFrom=fulltext).

 Unlike classical numerical solvers (finite differences, finite elements, spectral methods), this approach is **grid-free** and avoids explicit evaluation of the **Biot–Savart kernel**, making it suitable for geometrically complex domains, although, for now, we implemented the method just for the three-dimensional torus.